leahpjoyce/Memory-Game/README.md

-# Memory Game Project
+# Memory Game

-This project is a demonstration of my skilss in HTML, CSS, JavaScript.
+This game uses HTML, CSS and JavaScript.
 Its based on the <a href="https://review.udacity.com/#!/rubrics/591/view">Memory Game project rubric
 </a>